 Frequently Asked Questions About Veneers

-What happens during the procedure for porcelain veneers at Gallagher Cosmetic and Family Dentistry?
+What happens during the procedure for porcelain veneers at Gallagher Dentistry & Facial Pain Center?

-The dentist uses a special tool to remove a small amount of enamel from the tooth.
-Removing the enamel ensures that the porcelain veneer surface is level with the other teeth.
-In some cases, porcelain veneers are attached to the teeth with temporary cement before being permanently adhered to the teeth.
-This allows the patient and dentist to evaluate the shape, position, and color of the veneers and make any necessary changes.
-The permanent porcelain veneers are adhered to the teeth, and a chemical is applied to strengthen the bond between the porcelain veneer and the tooth.
-The dentist may use a special light to harden the cement.
+The dentist uses a special tool to remove a small amount of enamel from the tooth to ensure that the porcelain veneer surface is in line with the other teeth.
+While the lab makes the permanent restorations, temporaries are placed to allow the patient and dentist to evaluate the final shape, position, and color of the veneers and make any necessary changes.

 When can normal activities resume after the procedure for porcelain veneers?

 Patients may resume normal activities immediately after the procedure for porcelain veneers.
-In some cases, the teeth become sensitive to hot and cold after the procedure for porcelain veneers.
-The dentist may recommend toothpaste for sensitive teeth.
+In some cases, the teeth may temporarily be sensitive to hot and cold after the procedure for porcelain veneers.
+Consult our doctors for any prolonged sensitivity.

 Is there any pain associated with the procedure for porcelain veneers?